rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/how-to-guides/increasing-open-file-limit.md

 ## Windows Steps

-First, be sure that you have ran Rancher Desktop at least once in order for the configurations to initialize.
+First, be sure that you have run Rancher Desktop at least once in order for the configurations to initialize.

-Users will then have access to the `%AppData%\rancher-desktop\provisioning` directory.
-Next, please create a file in this directory that will hold the script to update the open file limit by increasing the `max_map_count` inside the vm, ex: `%AppData%\rancher-desktop\provisioning\map_count.start`.
+You can then create a provisioning script, say `map_count.start`, at `%AppData%\rancher-desktop\provisioning` with the below code to update the open file limit by increasing the `max_map_count` parameter.

-Implement the script below in your created `*.start` file.

 ```
 #!/bin/sh